Froberto-Fribbit/Wardaya_Battleships/README.md

 So if you click where you should type or type where you should click or go out of bounds or whatever, it'll be fine :P.
 All instructions to play the game is in there, so you'd have no trouble.
 NOTE:
-Do not cheat during ship placement phase
+Do not cheat during ship placement phase.
 Get all enemy ships to win!

 Enjoy :D